Join the Retrofit Conversation

 David Clare Habitat for Humanity GB

-David is an experienced chartered architect with over 20 years design and project management experience in private, commercial and voluntary sectors.
+David is an experienced architect with over 20 years design and project management experience in private, commercial and voluntary sectors.
 He worked for 12 years at Haskoll Architects & Designers on a wide range of mixed-use projects.

 Read more